 has changed quite a bit.

-We are used to the notion that staff somehow has to receive some privileges for their work, such as faster and cheaper access to trains or pavilions ("Open up, here comes staff").
+We are used to the notion that staff somehow has to receive some privileges for their work, such as faster and cheaper access to trains or pavilions.
+Imagine at an airport the pilots and flight staff passing through security and past the gate through priority access before anyone else and you know what I mean.
 This is not the case in the "service society" of Japan.
-Usually staff is the first to come and the last to go, and they do not get any privileges or other exceptions for their status.
+Usually staff is the first to come and the last to go, and they do not get any privileges or other exceptions for their status - on the contrary.
 As I reported before, it took nearly three weeks to set up a shuttle bus for staff and another three to have a procedure to get one-month discount train tickets for the subway and the Linimo.
 I guess that's still light-speed velocity by Japanese standards, and it wouldn't have happened without pressure and complaints from the pavilions.
 The evening shuttle buses, which were provided for the staff during the Golden Week, have also not been reinstituted, even though it's not like there wouldn't be no demand for them: at the weekends, you can forget about using the Linimo in between 8 and 11 pm because it's so crowded that you need to line up for more than 30 minutes.
-That's a good one, queue up for half an hour when all you want is go home and sleep.
-I must say that It appears as if in Japan, the staff is always considered last.

 Another example of this is the custom of letting the staff of other pavilions into your own pavilion without queuing - a thing that is self-understood for us; you are sitting in the same boat, after all.
 But here, in Japan, there actually is an official Expo regulation by the Expo association forbidding this custom since that would "cause inconvenience for the visitors".
 Of course, in between the countries' pavilions, this rule is roundly ignored by tacit agreement and the guides will normally grant you easy access when you wave your Expo pass, but not so with the Japanese pavilions.

 On the contrary, if you think you are as clever as to get to the Expo site early and enter with your accredition pass before opening time to beat the crowds, you're in for a nice surprise: if they realize that you work at the Expo they will instantly send you away with some nice words such as "the [your country] pavilion is over there".
 To get in, you actually need to hide your pass and mix in with some Japanese visitors to pretend that you are a regular tourist.
-I mean come on, we have come from all over the world and work together with you to get this thing running, so it probably wouldn't hurt to let a few staff through the popular corporate pavilions in the morning?
-No way.
-That would jeopardize the customer's chance to get in early.
-No matter how you look at it it's a big inconvenience and also quite a sad thing that most of us foreign staff probably never will get the chance to visit some of the very popular pavilions because of this.
+No matter how you look at it it's a big inconvenience and also quite a sad thing that most of us foreign staff probably never will get the chance to visit some of the very popular pavilions because of this strange and uptight policy.

 The whole Expo infrastructure is used solely for its intended purpose; using, say, the huge open-air plasma screen for showing movies for the staff after work (as they did at Expo 2000) never came to anybody's mind.
 There is no disco or bar or other night setups for Expo staff except for what is organized and provided by foreign staff itself.
 Since we have to work regularly as well you can imagine that the enthusiasm to set something up during your free time isn't that huge and that therefore activities are few and far in between.
 Also, there are no night buses going to and from the Expo site, so you always need to keep the time of the last Linimo in the back of your mind.